 If you use social media you should include your address(es) on your business card as it is a good way to pick up followers.
 Make it as easy as possible for people to find you, so don’t just put all the icons on your card.
 If you use LinkedIn, give that address, if you’re mainly on twitter provide your twitter name and state your Face book page etc.

 4. Proof Read it

 Before you go to print make sure you, or someone else, proof-reads your business card – getting a phone number or email address wrong can be a costly mistake.
-And it can be embarrassing if you produce your new cards with a flourish at a networking meeting, only for someone to point out that you’ve spelt “professional” wrong!
+And it can be embarrassing if you produce your new cards with a flourish at a networking meeting, only for someone to point out that you’ve spelled “professional” wrong!
 Check out my proof-reading service here.

 Yes, you want something memorable, but the recipients of your cards need to be able to read it.
 I frequently see text in a font that is hard to read, or that is too small, or where the colour doesn’t contrast against the background.
 Keep the design simple and don’t be scared of white spaces.
 It really is worth getting your card designed by a graphic designer as part of your branding process.
 What they design should give a feeling for the business sector you are in and you as a person.
-This lovely business card from Faye Robertson is what prompted me to write this blog – it tells us all we need to know, is part of her brand and is memorable.
+This lovely business card is what prompted me to write this blog – it tells us all we need to know, is part of her brand and is memorable.

 6. Size Does Matter